-What is the Child Abuse Council?
+What is the Child Abuse Prevention Council (CAPC)?

-The Council was reorganized into its present form in 1987.
+The Child Abuse Prevention Council of Santa Clara County is a Commission of the Board of Supervisors made up of 23 volunteer Commissioners and several other Community Advisory, Emeritus and Committee Members who, together, coordinate the County's response to child abuse and neglect.
 Its members represent many different public and private agencies, community volunteers, a wide range of professional disciplines, a diversity of cultural and ethnic backgrounds, and the various geographical areas of the county.

-Child Abuse Council Activities
+Child Abuse Prevention Council Activities:

 - Assess the service needs in the county for the prevention, detection, treatment and legal processing of child abuse cases.